SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Whether the environment should take special care to allow to resume or continue crashed trajectories.
 Default is 1 (True).
-    Everything must be pickable in order to allow continuing of trajectories (take a look at :ref:`more-on-continuing`) In order to resume trajectories use
+    Everything must be picklable in order to allow continuing of trajectories (take a look at :ref:`more-on-continuing`).
+    In order to resume trajectories use
     :func:`~pypet.environment.Environment.f_continue_run`.